qmul-ceg/eldbdocs/docs/Connection/Clients/SQL_Clients.md

 # SQL Clients
+## SQL Overview

 The ELDB Server can be accessed directly using any SQL client software with capabilities for connect to Microsoft SQL Server.
+This is the recommended method for using the ELDB databases.

 ## SQL Server Management Studio (SSMS)
 SQL Server Management Studio (SSMS) is the SQL client provided by Microsoft.
 It can be downloaded for free from [Microsoft](<https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15>).